datawiser/qual2db/README.md

 ### Command Line Tips
-If using the command line, here is an example of how to:
+If using the command line, here is an example of how to run qual2db:

     import qual2db